jjoonn1/TomHanks/.swm/helllloooo.pi8v9.sw.md

 🟩 71
 🟩 72
 🟩 73     def run_thread_on_subdict(subhref):
-🟩 74         print "entered thread"
+🟩 74         print "entered thread2"
 🟩 75         subset_of_actors = {}
 🟩 76         i = 1
 🟩 77         for name, href in subhref.items():